WE ARE FUN, FRIENDSHIP AND LEARNING!

 As a branch, we hold monthly meetings from September through June, taking some time off during the hottest months of the summer.
 At a typical meeting, we generally have one person facilitate a discussion of selected chapters of a Dickens novel.
 The September meeting discusses the novel’s opening chapters, and we work our way through, completing the novel in June.

-With the exception of the Holiday Party in December and the Dickens Birthday Luncheon in February, all meetings are free and open to the public, so please feel welcome to come and join in our discussions.
+With the exception of the Dickens Birthday Luncheon in February, all meetings are free and open to the public, so please feel welcome to come and join in our discussions.